tomuxmon/bevy_roguelike/README.md

 # bevy roguelike

 Meet my new baby.
+It lives [here](https://tomuxmon.github.io/bevy_roguelike/).
 A turn based system where each actor has combat capabilities influenced by equiped items.
 I had a burning desire to learn [Rust](https://www.rust-lang.org/).
 It appears I also like creating games.
 Wonderful [Bevy](https://bevyengine.org/) engine was used.
 Bevy uses only 4 letters to define itself, and so it is concise, and so is Rust.
 Also humans tend to forget what is in the middle of the text.
 No one will remember this sentence.
 Jokes aside It felt really natural to define data structures and write systems that manipulate those data structures.
 This is my first Rust project so bugs are possible as much as Rust and Bevy allows it.
 Preview of the running system below.

 ![a scene from a running game](example.png)